-While we were serving as missionaries in Europe we visited a small little chapel in Austria.
-An older building nearby that was destroyed by floods in the 1890s was the birthplace of "Silent Night."
+While Barbara and I were serving as missionaries in Europe we visited the small Silent Night Chapel near Salzburg, Austria.
+An older church building not far away which was destroyed by floods in the 1890s was actual birthplace of "Silent Night."
 Here's the story how this most famous of Christmas carols came to be written:

 In 1818, a roving band of actors was performing in towns throughout the Austrian Alps.
 On December 23 they arrived at Oberndorf, a village near Salzburg where they were to re-enact the story of Christ's birth in the small Church of St. Nicholas.